South Northamptonshire

-South Northamptonshire was, from 1974 to 2021, a district in Northamptonshire, England.
+South Northamptonshire was a local government district in Northamptonshire, England, from 1974 to 2021.
 Its council was based in the town of Towcester, first established as a settlement in Roman Britain.
 The population of the Local Authority District Council in 2011 was 85,189.

-The largest town in the district was Brackley, which had a population of 14,000 in 2008 followed by Towcester which has a population of nearly 10,000.
+The largest town in the district was Brackley, which had a population of 14,000 in 2008, followed by Towcester, which had a population of nearly 10,000.
 Other significant settlements in size included Deanshanger, Bugbrooke, Roade, King's Sutton, Silverstone and Middleton Cheney.
-Many of the villages listed have populations exceeding 1000.
+Many of the villages listed had populations exceeding 1,000.

 Geography

 Elevations and shape

 The northern half of the district was generally higher than the south, reaching 192m AOD northeast of the centre of Aston-le-Walls, and 182m on the road east of Culworth, a village which also rests on top of the ridge following the general WSW line of the county and of the district but except for this is north of the district.
 This ridge is part of the Jurassic Way.
 Lower parts are at 85m AOD (above mean sea level) in the southwest corner and 50 m AOD in the northeast.

 The district was shaped approximately like the Christian cross in an ENE orientation extending from its top at the southeast of Northampton and reaching to a north–south line south-by-southeast of Banbury, Oxfordshire.
 An additional arm near its foot reached north through the large village of Chipping Warden to Upper Boddington.